akos0012/Pizzas/README.md

 npm install
 ```

-### Runnig the code
+### Running the code

 ```bash
 cd ./client
 npm start
 ```

-And it will start your frontend on the 3000 port and you can visit the http://localhost:3000 on your preferred browser.
+And the create-react-app react-scripts package will start your frontend on the 3000 port and you can visit
+the http://localhost:3000 on your preferred browser.